port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/git/github.md

 ## Let's Test It

-In this section, we'll explore the webhook event data that is received from GitHub whenever a pull request is created.
-We'll also delve into how the entity is finally created in Port by using the webhook configuration.
+This section includes a sample webhook event sent from GitHub when a pull request is created.
+In addition, it includes the entity created from the event based on the webhook configuration provided in the previous section.

 ### Payload

-Below is an example of the payload structure sent to the webhook URL after a pull request is opened:
+Here is an example of the payload structure sent to the webhook URL when a GitHub pull request is opened:

 <details>
 <summary> Webhook event payload</summary>